waii-ai/waii-sdk-js/README.md

 #### Parameters:

 - `params` (required): An object containing the modify semantic context request parameters.

+  - `updated` (optional): An array of `SemanticStatement` objects representing the updated semantic statements.
+  - `deleted` (optional): An array of strings representing the IDs of the semantic statements to be deleted.
+  - `validate_before_save` (optional): A boolean value indicating whether to validate the changes before saving.
+  - `user_id` (optional): The ID of the user performing the modification.

 - `signal` (optional): An AbortSignal object for aborting the request.

 #### Returns: